A fast food-freezing temperature estimation framework using optimally located sensors: Numerical examples

 The results demonstrates the robustness of the Greedy algorithms also when decreasing the number of measurements.
 We observe how properly placing the sensors improves the quality of the reconstructions during the entire freezing process, achieving errors close to 1\% over the whole time-dependent dynamics.
-Figure \ref{fig:greedy2}.a shows that the optimal placement of 162 sensors achieves a similar error (in $\ell^2$-norm) over time as the regular placement with almost twice as many sensors ($m$ = 352).
-Moreover, when comparing the time-averaged errors for a given number of sensors (Figure \ref{fig:greedy2}.b), the Greedy algorithm outperforms the regular placement, especially for a small number of measurements (such as for $m = 52$), reaching similar time-average errors that those obtained with full-domain measurements (thermocamera).
+Fig. \ref{fig:comp_greedy}$(a)$ shows that the optimal placement of 162 sensors achieves a similar error (in $\ell^2$-norm) over time as the regular placement with almost twice as many sensors ($m$ = 352).
+Moreover, when comparing the time-averaged errors for a given number of sensors (Fig. \ref{fig:comp_greedy}, the Greedy algorithm outperforms the regular placement, especially for a small number of measurements (such as for $m = 52$), reaching similar time-average errors that those obtained with full-domain measurements (thermo-camera).
+We observe a good behavior against the number of sensors in Fig. \ref{fig:comp_greedy}$(b)$, where the method manages to keep the error low despite the diminished amount of measurements and we also observer a good sensitivity for different freezing conditions in Fig. \ref{fig:comp_greedy}$(c)$, where several boundary conditions and physical parameters are tested out, delivering an average error in time no large than 2 \%.

 Similar to the previous sections, we evaluate the reconstruction quality for two different local quantities of interest.
-This time, we compare the ground-truth with the Greedy algorithm for the three set of sensors, i.e. $GA_{1}$ for $m = 52$, $GA_{2}$ for $m = 162$, and $GA_{3}$ for $m = 266$, for the local evolution of temperature in Figure \ref{fig:fwdvsgreedy_graphs1} a), and for the local freezing rate in Figure \ref{fig:fwdvsgreedy_graphs1} b).
+This time, we compare the ground-truth with the Greedy algorithm for the three set of sensors, i.e. $GA_{1}$ for $m = 52$, $GA_{2}$ for $m = 162$, and $GA_{3}$ for $m = 266$, for the local evolution of temperature in Fig. \ref{fig:fwdvsgreedy_graphs1}$(a)$, and for the local freezing rate in Fig. \ref{fig:fwdvsgreedy_graphs1}$(b)$.
 Additionally, we compute the accumulative relative error over time by integrating in time the Equation \ref{eq:localerror}.
+Additionally, we should note that the sensor location is magnitude-independent, meaning that we only need as an input a set of location candidates, making the greedy search only needed once for all the test cases.